3-Day Notice to Pay Rent or Quit California: What Landlords Must Get Right in 2026

 • • Used for non-payment of rent

-• • Weekends and holidays excluded
+• • Weekends and court holidays excluded

 30-Day or 60-Day Notice